ekramragy/MageOrderSplit/app/code/Mageorder/Split/README.md

 This module split customer/guest orders based on Brand Split orders save as normal orders but with parent order.
 Also, it kept the original order.
 ### This Module allows below features
 - Enable/Disable module from configuration.
-- Orders splitting based on a selected attribute from the configuration.
+- Orders splitting based on a Brand attribute from the configuration.
 - Original order kept.
 - New orders created after original order created automatically
 - Adding a new order attribute (Parent Order) to new orders